JeeWeetje/iot-workshop/UwpToIotHub.md

 ### Objectives

-In this work shop, you will learn:
+In this workshop, you will learn:

 1. Creating an IoT Hub in the Azure Portal
 2. Creating a new UWP App